Princeton-CDH/cdh-ansible/README.md

       - `vault.yml` - `ansible vault` encrypted variables
     - Individual project group variables
   - `hosts` - host file with groups and their associated host(s)
+  - `adr` - list of significant architectural decisions, as markdown files

 ## Using these playbooks